Aliases for CD4 Gene

 GeneCards Summary for CD4 Gene

 CD4 (CD4 Molecule) is a Protein Coding gene.
 Diseases associated with CD4 include Okt4 Epitope Deficiency and Pilonidal Sinus.
-Among its related pathways are Akt Signaling and T cell receptor signaling pathway.
+Among its related pathways are Vesicle-mediated transport and Human cytomegalovirus infection.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot for CD4 Gene